 Looking in the mirror after another long night of tossing and turning you see a darkened visage where the vibrant face you expected should be as you try to recall what it feels like to get a full night’s sleep.
 It’s been a tiring few years but it’s 2019 and you’re ready for proactive change!
 Getting ready for bed should be a relaxing experience, not a frustrating reminder that you never seem to get the sleep you deserve.
 You’re ready to boost your sleep stats but what if it’s something more than just a janky mattress or loud neighborhood?
 What if it’s a — *gasp* — sleep disorder?
 Well, the first step to understanding sleep disorders is learning the basics before consulting a sleep doctor.

-Here’s a quick guide to 5 common sleep disorders and what you can do right now to help alleviate bad sleep quality tonight.
+Here’s a quick guide to the 5 most common sleep disorders and what you can do to right now to help alleviate bad sleep quality tonight.

 Prevalence: About 1 in 3 adults!
 At least you’re not alone!

 Why would you have it?
 Well, this one’s tricky — while there are lots of different things that can cause insomnia the most likely culprits are an irregular sleep schedule, frequent napping, too much screen time in the evening, and coffee late in the day (says the writer drinking a cup of coffee at 5:30pm).